-- 2. The Division and the public utility shall ensure that the equipment for alkaline hydrolysis which the operator proposes to purchase for alkaline hydrolysis complies with the provisions of NRS 445A.300 to 445A.730, inclusive, and any local law, ordinance or regulation. - 3.
-As used in this section, "public utility" has the meaning ascribed to it in NRS 360.815.

-- Sec.
-4. NRS 451.600 is hereby amended to read as follows: 451.600 As used in NRS 451.600 to 451.715, inclusive, and sections 2, fand 3.5 of this act, unless the context otherwise requires, the words and terms defined in NRS 451.605 to 451.630, inclusive, and sections 2 and 3 of this act have the meanings ascribed to them in those sections. - Sec.
-5. NRS 451.635 is hereby amended to read as follows: 451.635

-1. No person may cremate human remains except in a crematory whose operator is licensed by the Nevada Funeral and Cemetery Services Board. - The licensed operator of a crematory shall ensure that all persons physically operating the crematory equipment have completed a crematory certification program approved by the Board and maintain proof of completion of the program at the site where the crematory equipment operated by the person is located.
-Such proof of completion must be made available to the Board upon request or as part of any inspection or investigation conducted by the Board. - [If] Except as otherwise provided in [this subsection,] subsection 4, if a crematory is proposed to be located in an incorporated city whose population is 60,000 or more or in an unincorporated town that is contiguous to such an incorporated city, the Board shall not issue a license to the applicant unless the proposed location of all structures associated with the crematory are: - (a) In an area which is zoned for mixed, commercial or industrial use; and - (b) At least 1,500 feet from the boundary line of any parcel zoned for residential use.
+- The Division and Ithe public utility each operator of a sanitary sewer notified pursuant to subsection 1 shall ensure that the equipment [for alkaline hydrolysis] which the operator proposes to purchase for alkaline hydrolysis complies with the provisions of NRS 445A.300 to 445A.730, inclusive, and any local law, ordinance or regulation. - 3.
+As used in this section, "public utility" has the meaning ascribed to it in NRS 360.815.| - Sec.
+4. NRS 451.600 is hereby amended to read as follows: - 451.600 As used in NRS 451.600 to 451.715, inclusive, and sections 2, 3 and 3.5 of this act, unless the context otherwise requires, the words and terms defined in NRS 451.605 to 451.630, inclusive, and sections 2 and 3 of this act have the meanings ascribed to them in those sections. - Sec.
+5. NRS 451.635 is hereby amended to read as follows: - 1.
+No person may cremate human remains except in a crematory 451.635 whose operator is licensed by the Nevada Funeral and Cemetery Services Board. - The licensed operator of a crematory shall ensure that all persons physically operating the crematory equipment have completed a crematory certification program approved by the Board and maintain proof of completion of the program at the site where the crematory equipment operated by the person is located.
+Such proof of completion must be made available to the Board upon request or as part of any inspection or investigation conducted by the Board. - 3.
+[If] Except as otherwise provided in subsection 4, if a crematory is proposed to be located in an incorporated city whose population is 60,000 or more or in an unincorporated town that is contiguous to such an incorporated city, the Board shall not issue a license to the applicant unless the proposed location of all structures associated with the crematory are: - (a) In an area which is zoned for mixed, commercial or industrial use; and - (b) At least 1,500 feet from the boundary line of any parcel zoned for residential use.